 Testosterone levels drop naturally with age — but what’s a normal rate of decline?

 In the UK, testosterone prescriptions shot up by nearly 90% between 2000 and 2010 .
-The medical media may be behind a lot of this furore.
-But it’s also possible that testosterone deficiency is genuinely on the rise.
+There are many reasons for this, like the influence of the media, but it’s also possible that testosterone deficiency is genuinely on the rise.

 Are declining testosterone levels not just a normal part of ageing?